farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 >
 > _You laid down suppression fire, but got shot in the process.
 You've been running for hours to get to the place but now, you're sore and tired._

+#### Negating Success

+**Don't inflict a complication that negates a successful roll**.

+If a PC tries to corner an enemy and gets a `4-5`, don't say that the enemy escapes.
+The player's roll succeeded, so the enemy is cornered... maybe the PC has to wrestle them on the ground, and during the scuffle the enemy grabs their gun.

 <br/>

-> #### I Have an Idea!
+> #### I Have an Idea for a Consequence!
 >
 > If anyone at the table has an idea for a good consequence, hear them out!
+>
-It can be daunting as a GM to always know what happens in case of failure.
+> It can be daunting as a GM to always know what happens in case of failure.
 That is true especially if luck isn't on the player's side, and you need to find lots of different consequences in the same session.
 >
 > As the GM, don't hesitate to ask your players for ideas as well.
 Someone might have a fascinating suggestion, but they think it's not their place to speak up.
 Prove to them otherwise.